AnyiRao/WordAdver/README.md

 This repository includes robustness improvements using adversarial training improvement.

-Some examples generated from CNN are able to trick the classifier. please have a look at  ``examples.txt``. with the first column as its label, the second as its confidence, the third as the sentence.
+Some examples generated from CNN are able to trick both CNN and BLSTM. please have a look at  ``examples.txt``, with the first column as its label, the second as its confidence, the third as the sentence. ``examples_turker.txt`` are examples given to [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) and they annoted the adversarial and original examples share the same meanings.
 ### Requirements
 Code is written in Python (2.7) and requires Theano (0.9), NLTK.